rockyhotas/C_practice/prime_numbers/README.md

     prime_tail->next = added_prime;

 Add the newly created item to the prime list, overwriting the `NULL` value of pointer `next` of the `prime_tail` item.
+As already pointed out, the new prime number is added at the tail of the list.

     prime_tail = added_prime;